 Zac E is a powerful followup/setup for Malphite R, but Zac R can knock away targets.

 Malphite, at least in lower ranks, is extremely easy to play, and difficult to fight against after level 6.
 Point-and-click slows, good damage, great teamfight.
-AP Malphite takes advantage of these strengths to play a pseudo-assassin, with terrifying burst power, in exchange for losing his sustained fighting power.
+AP Malphite takes advantage of these strengths to play a pseudo-assassin, with terrifying burst power and great wave clear, in exchange for losing his sustained fighting power.

 Note that this guide is still a work-in-progress, and will get more matchups as time passes, especially for support matchups.